Codecademy/docs/content/java/concepts/stringbuilder/terms/reverse/reverse.md

 ---
 Title: '.reverse()'
-Description: 'Reverses the sequence of characters in the StringBuilder.'
+Description: 'Returns a modified StringBuilder object with its character sequence rearranged in the opposite order.'
 Subjects:
   - 'Computer Science'
 Tags: